Ask a Real Bride: Planning Your Wedding Guest List

 “My best friend still holds it over my head that her boyfriend wasn’t invited, but only one of our friends got a plus-one because they were married.” — Sarah C.

-Check out our blog post The Etiquette of Plus Ones for more of Cheryl’s tips for determining your guest list.
+Check out our blog post, The Etiquette of Plus Ones for more Real Bride tips for determining your guest list.

-Step Four: Count on Regrets & Have a Backup Plan
+Step Four: Count on Regrets & Have a B-List

 Real Bride Tips

 “I made an A, B, and C list.
-If I had room after the A list, then I’d work through the B and C lists, like a tiered system.
+If I had room after the A list, then I’d work through the B and C lists.
 It kept things even.” — Jessie M.

 “We went through a few rounds.
 First was the VERY large list—our wish list.
 Then we made cuts and created a B list that included people we hadn’t spoken to in three months or longer.
 We came up with a number we are all comfortable with—then increased it by 10 percent to account for people who couldn’t make it.
 If after two weeks, we had some wiggle room, we invited guests on the B list.” — Samantha H.